shashankssvi/ApthaMitra/README.md

 Announcement project

 AIM:
   A programmable speaker for use by aged, handicapped, blind and people with mobility difficulties.
-The programmable speaker comes with a companion ApthaMitra mobile app
+The programmable speaker comes with a companion ApthaMitra mobile app.

 components:
-  ESP32 DOIT kit v1
+  ESP32 DOIT kit v1,
-  SD card 8 GB
+  SD card 8 GB.
-  RTC 3231
+  RTC 3231.
-  4056 charging module
+  4056 charging module.
-  speaker
+  speaker.
-  battery with holder
+  battery with holder.
-  rechargeble battery
+  rechargeble battery.
-  DF player
+  DF player.

 additional module used:
   DFplayer.py from https://github.com/enjoyneering/DFPlayer